Trackunit/developer-hub/guides/sdk-docs/getting-started/creating-a-new-extension.md

 export default extensionManifest;
 ```

-Now that you have created an Iris App with 1 extension, you are ready to run the Iris App.
+Now that you have created an IrisX App with 1 extension, you are ready to run the IrisX App.
-( you can add more extensions or new Iris Apps later )
+( you can add more extensions or new IrisX Apps later )